 Luckily it’s just a hop, skip, and a jump from Barcelona.

 Where Is Sitges?

-On the Costa Dorada near Garraf National Park, 40 kilometers to the southwest of Barcelona.
+On the Costa Dorada near Garraf National Park to the southwest of Barcelona.

 Barcelona to Sitges

 The best transport option is taking the C2 train from one of Barcelona’s main train stations Estacio de França, Passeig de Gracia or Estacio Sants.

 The final destination departure boards reads St. Vincenç de Calders or Vilanova i la Geltru.